ZyadFri/Spam-Email-Detection-with-SVM/README.md

 - A Flask application serves predictions via a simple web interface (index.html).

 ## Dataset
-The dataset (e.g., `spam_data.pkl` or CSV files) contains a collection of emails labeled as spam (1) or ham (0).
+The dataset  contains a collection of emails labeled as spam (1) or ham (0).
 It’s typically imbalanced, with more non-spam emails than spam.

 ### Key Points:
 - **Number of Spam Emails**: ~2,115
 - **Number of Non-Spam Emails**: ~9,185
 - **Imbalance**: ~4:1 ratio (ham:spam)
-- **Why This Matters**: An imbalanced dataset can bias models toward predicting the majority class (non-spam).
-Techniques such as resampling or class weighting may be applied if necessary.

 ## Data Preprocessing & Exploration
 - **Loading Data**: The raw data is read from a CSV file or from `spam_data.pkl`.
-- **Cleaning & Tokenization**: Common steps include lowercasing text, removing punctuation, and optionally removing stopwords.
+- **Cleaning & Tokenization**:  include lowercasing text, removing punctuation, and optionally removing stopwords.
 - **Exploratory Data Analysis (EDA)**: Check class distribution and visualize common words.
 - **Feature Extraction**: A `CountVectorizer` (saved as `countvectorizer.pkl`) transforms email text into numeric vectors.